pbberlin/go-massmail/README.md

 * Allow inclusion of repeating text blocks (i.e. footer)

 * Proper separation of function for dynamic template fields by project

+* Default to demo mode; command line flags for dry runs and production runs